top of page

 Nevada Legislator's 83nd (2025) session (120 days) formally began February 3, 2025.
 As bills impacting HOAs are submitted and hearings on those bills are scheduled this page will be updated.
 Readers can click on the blue underlined text for more information.
 Clicking on a bill number will take you directly to bill's home page on NELIS- The Nevada Legislature official website.

-There were fifteen (15) HOA related bills in the 83rd session.
-My personal support or opposition for each bill is noted.
-It is subject to change as bills are amended.
-To become law, bills must pass multiple stages; clear the first legislative house by April 22th, second house committee passage by May 16th, second house passage by May 23rd, and exempt bills from committee May 28th (find the full 2025 120-Day calendar here).
+To become law, bills must pass multiple stages; clear the first legislative committee by April 11th, first house by April 22nd, second house committee passage by May 16th, second house passage by May 23rd, and exempt bills from committee May 28th (find the full 2025 120-Day calendar here).

-I find very troubling several bills seek to allow for private regulatory enforcement of Nevada law.
+I find very troubling several bills introduced this session seek to allow for private regulatory enforcement of Nevada law.
 I see this as wrong leading to a "chilling effect" deterring protected speech or the proper actions of our elected directors due to fear of perceived illegality and/or personal negative consequences.
 Public enforcers - in this case NRED with the assistance of the CIC Commission, despite having a poor track record, are best vested with the authority to implement the law- not HOA boards, industry players, and/or their vested legal counsel.

 Getting lawmakers to sponsor owner friendly bills is difficult.
 They struggle with the dilemma of how to appease homeowners constituents without alienating developers and the trade group who see HOAs as rain makers.
 Owner interests often clash with those of the trade groups.
 Nevada's largest HOA trade group lobby, CAI is opposing all but three HOA bills.
 Read Nevada Independent's article finds developers giving a record $1.8M to Nevada legislators.
 Read my op ed entitled HOA Nevada's Third Rail of Politics (click here).